splexpe/FactionsPro/README.md

 # This branch allows you to customise: Faction commands, messages, error messages, usages, command names, and so much more.
 # This will be useful on public servers in which want to customise their own faction features, renaming commands, and more.
 Also to make it customise their own as well.
 This is the official factions plugin to allow yourself as a server owner to customise your own Faction messages, and what not.
 Also, there is no download for this yet, as this branch is known to be buggy.
 We will update this message once we've made it stabled.

+# To check out the stabled branch which is almost bug free, then go to: https://github.com/TheFixerDevelopment/FactionsPro/tree/beta

 ## TO-DO LIST
 Check out the to-do list here: